Boehringer-Ingelheim/binary-endpoints/README.md

 - number of parallel workers,
 - memory allocation.

-The simulation code can be executed with fewer cores, but runtime may increase considerably.
+The simulation code can be executed with fewer cores, but runtime will increase considerably.

+---

 # Session Information